elnelsonperez/docker-laravel-queue-worker/README.md

 A docker image for working with queues being monitored by supervisor as recommended by laravel.

 ## Environment Configuration
+Added `EXTRA_ARGS` to pass any extra arg to the worker command.

 Running with redis you can configure your `QUEUE_CONNECTION` environment variable to match your redis link.
 In our case the link is called `redis` so the default value will be `redis`.